Working with Test Settings

 ### Test Settings List

-To view a list of all of your tests, navigate to the **Test Settings** page, use the left-hand menu to navigate to **Network & App Synthetics > Test Settings**, or you can access **Test Settings** in the app with this link: <https://app.thousandeyes.com/network-app-synthetics/test-settings/?tab=settings>.
-If your account has at least one agent available, then the interface will show a list of tests configured under the account.
+To view a list of all of your tests, navigate to **Network & App Synthetics > Test Settings** or access it directly at <https://app.thousandeyes.com/network-app-synthetics/test-settings/?tab=settings>.
+That opens the **Tests** page with the **Tests** tab selected.
+If your account has at least one agent available, the interface shows a list of tests configured under the account.

 #### Customizing Test Settings List Columns

-To customize the columns that appear in the test settings list, click the gear icon at the far right of the filtering options.
-From the right side panel that appears, select the columns that you wish to show in the test settings list.
+To customize the columns that appear in the test settings list, click the gear icon at the top right of the table.
+From the panel that appears, select the columns you wish to show.
 You can also reorder the columns by dragging them up or down.
 Click **Save** to apply the changes.

 #### Filtering Tests

-You can filter the tests listed in three ways, by searching for text, adding a filter, and selecting options from filter menus.
+You can filter the tests in the list by searching for text or by using the filter menus.

 **Filter Test Settings by Searching for Text**

 To filter by searching for text, type text into the search box.
-Matching tests are listed underneath.
-The left of the search box indicates how many tests matched out of the total number of tests.
+The list automatically updates to show matching tests.
+The left side of the search box indicates how many tests matched out of the total number of tests.

 **Filter Test Settings Using the Filter Menus**

-The filter menus are listed to the right of the search field and the **Add Filter** button.
-Supported options include, Type, Tags, Status, and Agents.
-Click on any menu to select values that match the criteria you want to filter on.
-The test settings list is automatically updated.
+The filter menus are located next to the search field.
+Supported options include **Type**, **Tags**, **Status**, and **Agents**.
+Click on any menu to select values that match the criteria you want to filter by.
+The test settings list automatically updates.

 You can also use the **Tags** filter to quickly find all tests associated with a specific tag (for example, finding all tests tagged with `Env: Demo`).